 Duty forecaster: Claire Darbinyan

-Conditions stay mixed with showers and outbreaks of rain.
+An unsettled week with periods of rain.
 It is going to be chilly at first and there is a risk of flooding.
 Becoming misty and murky through the weekend, before a change of pressure pattern next week when milder air arrives.
 Expect more rain during next week, most of it in the west and south.

 For the weather for the next few days click here

-Low pressure to the west of Ireland sends fronts across Ireland and into western parts of the UK bringing cloud and outbreaks of rain.
-The most persistent rain for Ireland and the southwest UK.
-Staying dry but increasingly cloudy across much of England and Scotland.
+Low pressure to the west of Ireland.
+Fronts pass through the UK and Ireland bringing cloud and outbreaks of rain.
+The most persistent rain in more western and southern areas.
 Plenty of mist around too.
 Highs at 3 to 9C.

 Pressure stays low on Wednesday.
-The low pressure is likely to be just southwest of Ireland.
+The low pressure is likely to be just west of Ireland.
 This brings further periods of rain, some of it heavy, to southern and western areas.
-Drier to the north with just occasional showers.
-Windy too with highs at 4 to 9C.
+Windy too with highs at 3 to 10C.

-Low pressure remains close by to the southwest bringing another unsettled day.
-There will be rain, showers and strong winds.
-Most rain again in the west and south.
-Highs at 5 to 10C.
+Low pressure remains close by bringing another unsettled day.
+There will be rain, showers and strong winds, most rain again in the west and south.
+Highs at 6 to 11C.

 Another unsettled day with low pressure in control.
 Further showers and outbreaks of rain for most.
-Drier and brighter to the northwest.
-High temperatures at 7 to 11C.
+Drier and brighter to the southeast.
+High temperatures at 6 to 11C.